AnaBondiguel/Project-Prioritization-Client-2/README.md

 CA Final Assessment Server

+# Access to our app

+for employees

+ - email: user1@gmail.com

+ - password: test@123

+for managers

+- email: ana@test.com

+- password: test@123

 # R1.At a minimum use the following technologies:

 We built a MERN full-stack app "Project Prioritisation" by: